ufjschool/ob-s14/drafts/final/meet your barista Q and A.md

 A. I recommend an almond milk latte.
 A lot of people want something different than dairy or want something different than soy.
 I like to keep it classic: a shot of espresso with some milk.

 Q. What’s the most popular drink?
-A. The special right now, the Lavender Earl Grey Latte.
+A. The special right now, the Lavender Earl Grey Tea Latte.
 We’ve been trying to add a lot of new things.
 We change the specials about once a month.
 We might change a special into a main item.
 A lot of it is just employee ideas.
 They just experiment.

 Q. When you’re hyped on coffee, you ______
 A.I actually don’t drink much coffee for that reason.
 I’ve always been pretty high-energy myself.
 When I drink coffee, I’m pumped.
 I’ll be running all over the place.
 I can do anything.
 It’s like a drug.